We run a group for non-binary and genderfluid people every month! You can find out more by clicking here.

 Can non-binary people attend LGBT Foundation events that are gendered?

 Yes!
 Sometimes we provide events that are targeted specifically towards men or women in order to meet a specific need or gap within mainstream service provision.
 Non-binary people who see themselves as partially or sometimes identifying with either of these genders and feel they would benefit from accessing a women-centred or men-centred space are welcome to join us.

 We are committed to challenging discrimination against non-binary people and will challenge behaviour that isn’t in keeping with our values.
 If you have any questions or concerns abour your experience at our events, please direct them to [email protected] or [email protected].

 Are there exclusive events for trans and non-binary people?

-Some of our events are for trans and non-binary people specifically, such as our regular community event, TransMCR.
-All non-binary people are welcome.
+Some of our events are for trans and non-binary people specifically, and all non-binary people are welcome.
 We regularly provide non-binary specific spaces within these events, and non-binary people are involved with organising and running these spaces.
 We want to ensure that non-binary people feel included and represented in the events we offer.
-If you have any questions please email [email protected].

 Are there any events specifically for non-binary people?